Climate and Average Weather Year Round in Jacksonville Florida, United States

 Jacksonville experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 6.0 months, from May 2 to November 3, during which time the comfort level is muggy, oppressive, or miserable at least 27% of the time.
-The muggiest day of the year is August 5, with muggy conditions 99% of the time.
+The muggier period of the year lasts for 6.1 months, from May 1 to November 4, during which time the comfort level is muggy, oppressive, or miserable at least 26% of the time.
+The month with the most muggy days in Jacksonville is August, with 30.6 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.